 - Analyze the questions your sales and customer service teams receive

-- Check your competitors’ FAQ and Help Centers
+- Check your competitors’ FAQ and Help Centres online

-- Put yourself in your ideal users’ shoes and use the kind of words they would use to find your site or content
+- Put yourself in your ideal users’ shoes and use the kind of words they would enter on Google to find your site or content

-If you want to master your SEO for 2020, web content, improve your ranking and build a better strategy, understanding user intent is the first step.
+If you want to master your SEO for 2020 and beyond as well as web content and your ranking on Google, understanding user intent is the first step.
 It is also an important step to attracting, retaining, and converting ideal readers, customers, and partners.
 Improve your organic traffic with a better content marketing strategy.

 By segmenting your niche keywords into the three main user intent categories discussed here, you can determine how to transform the user intent into answers that satisfy that intent.
 Next step: shaking up keywords using a long-tail strategy.